-One afternoon in Thailand, we had a stupid accident (looks like this doesn’t only happen to others).
+One afternoon in Thailand, we had a stupid accident ( it looks like this doesn’t only happen to others).
 We went to the local hospital, it was cheap, they gave us a brace, some medicine and we thought it was over.

 This was not a happy experience, but we learned from the whole process and now we can help you pick the Best Travel Insurance!

-The most important things you need to know:
+The most important things to know to pick your travel insurance:

 - Almost all travel insurances only cover MEDICAL EMERGENCIES.
 They aren’t health insurance, which means they won’t cover things that they believe can “wait” until you get back, or long term conditions and diseases like cancer.